St George's Church, Brighton: History

 Thomas Read Kemp, born in 1782 in Lewes, East Sussex, returned to the Church of England in 1823, seven years after founding his own independent sect.
 Turning his attention to architecture and town planning, he decided to create a residential estate on land beyond the existing eastern boundary of Brighton, with large houses for affluent people.
 Designed by Charles Busby and Amon Wilds and built by Thomas Cubitt, this estate became Kemp Town, although Kemp had fled the country to escape debts by the time construction finished.

 The Busby–Wilds partnership had also been responsible for building the Holy Trinity chapel (in Ship Street in central Brighton) for Kemp's sect, and in 1824 Kemp enlisted Busby to build a church to serve the new estate.
-He obtained a private Act of Parliament on 3 June 1824, which allowed him to appoint a perpetual curate and derive income from the rental or sale of pews.
+He obtained a private act of Parliament, the Brighthelmston Chapel Act 1824 (5 Geo.
+4. c.
+11 Pr.) on 3 June 1824, which allowed him to appoint a perpetual curate and derive income from the rental or sale of pews.
 This was a common procedure at the time: it allowed churches to be built as an investment, and pew rental could be quite profitable.

 Construction work continued throughout 1824 and 1825.
 The church opened on 1 January 1826, two days after it was consecrated by the Bishop of Chichester.
 The final cost was £11,000.

 By 1831, Kemp had sold his interest in the church to Laurence Peel, the son of Sir Robert Peel, 1st Baronet, who lived in Sussex Square in Kemp Town.
 Upon Peel's death in 1888 it passed to his son, Charles Lennox Peel, who sold it to the congregation the following year.
 It was then passed into trust.

 St George's had been parished since 1879.
 The Diocese of Chichester considered closing the church in 1962, but the congregation contested the decision and the threat was lifted.
 The parish later absorbed that of St Anne's Church in nearby Burlington Street, whose congregation was in decline; it was closed and demolished in 1986.
 In 1986, St Mark's Church was also closed and officially made redundant, and its parish was also amalgamated with that of St George.
 The building is now the chapel of St Mary's Hall, an independent school.